jesperberth/automationclass/lab02/lab2.md

-# Lesson 2: Ansible Playbooks
+# Lab 2: Ansible Playbooks

 In this session we will install and use Visual Studio Code with a few plugins to start working with ansible playbooks and create two playbooks, one for linux and one for windows